Vision

 Low-cost instrumentation and microscale chemistry

-Microscale chemistry has been recognized as one of the most viable forms of innovation in chemistry education.
-This type of chemistry saves reagents and time, eliminates the danger of fire and explosion, reduces waste, and uses low-cost laboratory materials.
-It is very environmentally friendly and educational, which is why it is considered green chemistry.
-Additionally, it can be carried out without the need for substantial technical or financial resources, which is not the usual line of academic laboratories today.
+Microscale chemistry has been recognized as one of the most effective forms of innovation in chemistry education.
+This approach reduces the use of reagents, saves time, minimizes the risk of fire and explosion, decreases waste generation, and relies on low-cost laboratory materials.
+It is both environmentally friendly and educational, which is why it is often regarded as a form of green chemistry.
+In addition, it can be implemented without substantial technical or financial resources, unlike the resource-intensive approaches that are common in many academic laboratories today.

 Chemical sensor analysis

-Given the conceptual and technological strength of chemical sensors, we can glimpse for the first time the possibility that analytical instruments with top-line metrological features can be used by non-specialists and outside laboratories.
-This means that experts in health, the environment, or industry can obtain their own analytical information for decision-making.
-It also means that regions with few centralized analytical laboratories can meet their analytical information needs in a range of fields.
+Given the conceptual and technological strength of chemical sensors, we can now envision, for the first time, the possibility of analytical instruments with advanced metrological performance being used by non-specialists outside laboratory settings.
+This means that professionals in health, environmental, or industrial fields can obtain their own analytical information for decision-making.
+It also means that regions with limited access to centralized analytical laboratories may be able to meet their analytical information needs across a wide range of applications.

 There is an urgent need for simple and rapid diagnostics appropriate for use in global health issues, promoting the development and evaluation of diagnostics that are assured: